Technigo/project-guess-who/README.md

 Start by briefly describing the assignment in a sentence or two.
 Keep it short and to the point.

-Guess who builds on the classic kids board game.
-It is a game for 2 players.
-Each player has a character and the opposing player must guess who they are.
-You must answer truthfully and use a variety of different questions.
+This project builds on the classic board game Guess Who.
+In this version it is a game for 1 player.
+The player tries to guess who the secret character is using a variety of different questions.
 Try to use the best questions possible that will narrow down the character cards quickly.

-Ask questions such as what color is their hair, or do they wear a moustache.
-You play against a computer opponent.
+I added player instructions in the Console. ??

 ## The problem